DylanMontoya/DylanMontoya/README.md

 ***********************************

 ## About me
-Biomedical engineer with more than a year of experience in the computational analysis sector, I have knowledge in Natural Language Processing, Machine Learning and Deep Learning.
+Biomedical engineer with more than a year of experience in the computational analysis sector, I have knowledge in Natural Language Processing & Machine Learning.
 In recent months I have dedicated myself to the creation of NER models and personal projects.
+I'm a masters student in Automation & Control.
+I´m developing Deep Learning models for biomedical text with NERs & negation detetion.

 ## Skills

 - Programming languages: Python (Advanced).
 - Database engine: MySQL, PostgreSQL, MongoDB.
 - Cloud computing: Azure.
 - Others: ETL/ELT, Power BI, APIs, Django, Git.
 - Languages: Spanish (Native), English (B1).

 - Data preparation (Pandas, Numpy, re).
 - Data visualization (Plotly, Seaborn).
 - Mathematical modeling and optimization.